Solar Active-Sterile Neutrino Conversion with Atomic Effects at Dark Matter Direct Detection Experiments: Neutrino Scattering into A Massive Sterile Neutrino with Light Mediators

 Solar neutrino can scatter with electrons of different quantum numbers inside the Xenon atom.
 For the free electron scattering, the total $d \sigma / d T_r$ is simply $N_e = 54$ times of the differential cross section for a single electron where $N_e$ is the electron number in the Xenon atom.
 The total cross section for the bound electron scattering is a sum over all the differential cross sections $d \sigma^{nl} / d T_r$,

-The factor 2 for the bound case accounts for the two electron spin degrees of freedom with the same $nlm$ quantum numbers.
+Of the weight $2(2 l + 1)$, the factor 2 for the bound case accounts for the two electron spin degrees of freedom with the same $nlm$ quantum numbers.
 Note that the summation over the magnetic quantum number $m$ results in the $2 l + 1$ factor.
-The results are shown in \gfig{fig:total_diff_ratio}.
-Since the differential cross section $d \sigma^{nl} / d T_r$ for a single electron is reduced for all $nl$ quantum numbers, the total result $d \sigma / d T_r$ is also reduced from the free electron case.
+As illustrated by the blue lines in \gfig{fig:Scalar_all_shells}, the $4s$, $4p$, and $4d$ curves with the same principal quantum number $n = 4$ but different angular quantum numbers have similar shapes and amplitudes.
+More generally, orbitals with the same principal quantum number have roughly the same differential cross sections.
+The $n = 5$ orbitals have higher and sharper peaks than the $n = 4$ ones.
+However, the electron number of the former, $2 (5s) + 6 (5p) = 8$, is less than half of the later, $2 (4s) + 6 (4p) + 10 (4d) = 18$.
+So the total differential cross section of atomic scattering (thick dashed and solid) in \gfig{fig:total_diff_ratio} is mainly contributed by the $4s$, $4p$, and $4d$ curves (blue) in \gfig{fig:Scalar_all_shells}.
+Since the differential cross section $d \sigma^{nl} / d T_r$ for a single electron is reduced for all $nl$ quantum numbers, the total result $d \sigma_A / d T_r$ is also reduced from the free electron case.
 As shown in the lower panel, the reduction is roughly a factor of 0.5 in the low-energy region ($T_r \lesssim 5$ keV) and gradually recovers to 1 in the high energy region ($T_r \gtrsim 10$ keV) for the scalar or pseudo-scalar mediators.
 For vector and axial-vector interactions, atomic effects bring the same features.

 A key difference between the scalar/pseudo-scalar and vector/axial-vector interactions is that the latter has much larger cross section by almost a factor of $10 \sim 15$, as shown in the upper panels of \gfig{fig:total_diff_ratio}.
 As discussed below \geqn{XsecFreeVector}, the matrix element part is approximately $4 m_e E_\nu^2 / (2 m_e T_r + m^2_{Z^\prime})^2$ for the free electron scattering with vector mediator.
 For comparison, the scalar case has $m_e (2 m_e T_r + m^2_s) / (2 m_e T_r + m^2_\phi)^2$.
 With tiny mediator mass, $m^2_\phi, m^2_{Z'} \ll 2 m_e T_r$, the difference mainly comes from the numerator part.
 The ratio between vector and scalar matrix elements is $4 m_e E_\nu^2 / m_e (2 m_e T_r + m^2_s)$.
 We can see that the vector case has a major contribution $4 m_e E^2_\nu$.
 With $E_\nu \approx 300$\,keV, $m_s \approx 150$\,keV, and $|{\bf q}|^2 \sim 2 m_e T_r \approx 3000$\,keV, the vector cross section is naturally enhanced by a factor around 10.